Stand-In or Star: Taking Center Stage in Your HealingMar 17th, 2011 | By Guest Contributions | Category: All Posts, Sharing Hope

 He was the same height and build as the star he filled in for.
 He had the same hair color and skin tone as the actor.
 But he was no replacement for the talent.
 His only purpose was to help the crew prepare before the real work began.

-Here at Overcoming Sexual Abuse, our writing team is like the stand-ins.
+Reading about other survivors is like having stand-ins.
 Having a stand-in allows you to be able to see a situation on someone else before you try it on yourself.
 You can view it from different angles and see how the same might apply to your life.
 You have the opportunity to see if you identify with a story, a situation, or an emotion.

 But I’m just the stand-in for your healing.
 Empathizing with the pains of my past does nothing for your own healing.
 It’s necessary to try the emotions on for yourself.
 What do you feel?